Indian Navy: Later revival

-Over time, the British predominantly operated from Bombay, and in 1686, the HEIC's naval arm was renamed the Bombay Marine.
-At times the Bombay Marine engaged Dutch, French, Maratha, and Sidi vessels.
-Much later, it was also involved in the First Anglo-Burmese War of 1824.
+East India Company to independence

 In 1834, the Bombay Marine became Her Majesty's Indian Navy.
 The Navy saw action in the First Opium War of 1840 and in the Second Anglo-Burmese War in 1852.
 Due to some unrecorded reasons, the Navy's name reverted to the Bombay Marine from 1863 to 1877, after which it was named Her Majesty's Indian Marine.
 At that time, the Marine operated in two divisions—the Eastern Division at Calcutta under the Superintendent of Bay of Bengal, and the Western Division at Bombay Superintendent of Arabian Sea.

-In 1892 the Marine was renamed the Royal Indian Marine, and by the end of the 19th century it operated over fifty ships.
+In 1892, the Marine was renamed the Royal Indian Marine, and by the end of the 19th century it operated over fifty ships.
 The Marine participated in World War I with a fleet of patrol vessels, troop carriers, and minesweepers.
 In 1928, D. N. Mukherji was the first Indian to be granted a commission, in the rank of an Engineer Sub-lieutenant.
 Also in 1928, the RIM was accorded combatant status, which entitled it to be considered a true fighting force and to fly the White Ensign of the Royal Navy.
 In 1934, the Marine was upgraded to a full naval force, thus becoming the Royal Indian Navy (RIN), and was presented the King's colours in recognition of its services to the British Crown.

 During the early stages of World War II, the tiny Royal Indian Navy consisted of five sloops, one survey vessel, one depot ship, one patrol vessel and numerous assorted small craft; personnel strength was at only 114 officers and 1,732 sailors.
 The onset of war led to an expansion in numbers of vessels and personnel.
 By June 1940, the navy had doubled its number in terms of both personnel and material, and expanded nearly six times of its pre-war strength by 1942.
 The navy was actively involved in operations during the war around the world and was heavily involved in operations around the Indian Ocean, including convoy escorts, mine-sweeping and supply, as well as supporting amphibious assaults.